awsdocs/amazon-ecr-public-user-guide/doc_source/getting-started-cli.md

 ## Step 5: Pull an image from the Amazon ECR Public Gallery<a name="cli-pull-image"></a>

 After your image has been pushed to your Amazon ECR public repository, you can pull it from other locations\.
-Use the Docker CLI to pull images\.
+It is considered best practice to authenticate prior to pulling images from the public gallery\.
+If you need to reauthenticate, see [Step 2: Authenticate to a public registry](#cli-authenticate-registry)\.

+**Note**
+Unauthenticated pulls are allowed, but have a lower rate limit than authenticated pulls\.
+For more information, see [Amazon ECR Public service quotas](public-service-quotas.md)\.

 View your repository on the Amazon ECR Public Gallery\.